-A Patent registered in 2014 indicated that Google considers larger fonts, boldening, or italicized text (formatted words) when assessing how relevant the page is to the users’ search query.
+A Patent registered in 2014 indicated that Google considers larger fonts, boldening, or italicized text (formatted words) when assessing the page’s relevance to the users’ search query.

 The more relevant your content is to the search query, the more likely you will rank for that term in the SERPs.